Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.

 Almost 50% of all deals in the global IPO market were completed in the Asia-Pacific, making it the most active region.

-The activity was mainly driven by India and China IPO where over 90% of total Asia-Pacific proceeds took place.
+The activity was mainly driven by India and China IPOs, where over 90% of total Asia-Pacific revenue took place.

 The most active sectors were biotech, health care, and technology.

-The European IPO market was largely closed for most issuers.
-It represented 15% of global IPO deals and 4% of proceeds.
+The European IPO market was largely closed for most issuers representing 15% of global IPO deals and 4% of proceeds.

 Italy saw the most activity in IPO as a chemicals company rose $500M by going public.

 The UK experienced a 71% decline in volume and 99% in proceeds, having 13 IPOs that raised $149M.